cozy/cozy-site/README.md

 ## Develop

+⚠️ This project requires node 10 and will not compile with node 12+.
-⚠️ Currently, you need to use Node 8.
+Currently, you need to use Node 8 if you plan to use yarn.
+Using yarn with node 10 will lead to a nodejs stacktrace.
+Node 10 works perfectly fine if you don't use yarn.

 *setup*